There’s a “sort of” rule in dating – “Never Tell A Man You Like Him.”

 NOT GOOD: “You’re awesome.
 I really like you.”

 BETTER: “Wow you smell great tonight.
-You must really want to impress my cute ass.”
+You must really want to impress me.”

 Since flirting is an adult or mature way of showing you’re smart, confident, and have a sexiness about you which is desirable it’s important to learn how to flirt better to attract more men.

-At this point it become obvious – Don’t tell a guy you like him, Don’t ask a guy if he likes you, and you will naturally appear less needy.
+Don’t tell a guy you like him.
+Don’t ask a guy if he likes you.
+AND… you will naturally appear less needy and start to display more traits which will trigger his deeper attraction and interest in you.

-Flirt with him and tease him the right way and you’re showing you’re at least interested – and if he takes the hint – or runs with the game – or responds by calling you out on each level – He likes you.
-Assume it.
-And assume since you’re appealing to his “manly” urge to be with you – he’s going to love it.
+Flirt with him and tease him the right way and you ARE showing you’re at least interested – and if he takes the hint – or runs with the game – or responds by calling you out on each level this undoubtedly means…

-A major benefit of becoming a great flirt is to never have to worry about whether you should tell him you like him.
+A major benefit of becoming a great flirt and someone fun to be around is to never have to worry about whether you should tell him you like him.

-If you’re not sure why you feel the need to ask this question or tell a guy consider this type of behavior is constantly reinforced in those who find themselves in one bad relationship after another.
+If you’re still not sure why you feel the need to ask this question or tell a guy, consider this type of behavior is constantly reinforced in those who find themselves in one bad relationship after another.

 With each failure your esteem may drop causing even more questions like this to appear.
-You start second-guessing yourself and your attractiveness because you’re doing what you can to avoid another failure.
+You start second-guessing yourself and your attractiveness to men because you’re doing what you can to avoid another failure.

 “Should I tell him?” or “Does he like me?” are just two forms of second guessing yourself.